felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. Unzip the Banana bag, grab a handful of tiles (~21) and place them face-up on the table.
-1. Use all the letters to make a crossword.
+1. Use all the tiles to make a crossword.
 I call this the **core** ([example](/img/banana-core.jpg)).
 1. Pass the Banana bag to the person on your left.
-1. The person draws 1 letter
+1. The person draws 1 tile
    and tries to make it fit in the crossword.
 They may rearrange any part of the crossword as they see fit.
 Note:
    - They may ask for help.
 They may also ask for people *not* to give help.

-1. When the player placed a letter successfully, they pass the bag to the person on their left.
+1. When the player placed a tile successfully, they pass the bag to the person on their left.
 And so on.